KrissAndersons/omdbapiSearch/README.md

 OMDBAPI_KEY=yoromdbapikey #from omdbapi.com

-To star project I have to start desktop docker, open wsl ubuntu in project dir and run these commands
+To run project I have to start desktop docker, open wsl ubuntu in project dir and run these commands

 composer install